 If you think you’ve suffered from sun damage and premature ageing and would like to explore treatment options, book a consultation with us at our Hertfordshire clinic so we can determine the best route forward.
 Please visit: https://aventusclinic.com/contact/

 Our study used third-party data from Weather Atlas to gather the average climate figures for 28 UK cities in the month of August.
-To calculate the ranking, Aventus Clinic used figures based on average UV rays, average sunshine days, average sunshine hours per day, and percentage chance of rain.
-Study conducted July 2022.
+To calculate the ranking, Aventus Clinic used figures based on average UV rays, average sunshine days, average sunshine hours per day, and the percentage chance of rain.
+The study was conducted in July 2022.